Looking for the ultimate countryside escape? Our 5-day itinerary in the Cotswolds has you covered.

 Dover's Hill

-We didn’t want the challenge of the full walk, but did try the first section, which took us from Chipping Camden to the top of Dover’s Hill.
+While we weren’t up for the challenge of the full trail, we did hike the first section, which led us from Chipping Campden up to the summit of Dover’s Hill—a rewarding walk with stunning views.

 Day 2 in the Cotswolds: Broadway & Snowshill

-Start day 2 of your 5-day Cotswold itinerary with a visit to Broadway in Worcestershire.
+Start day 2 of your 5-day Cotswold itinerary with a visit to the charming village of Broadway in Worcestershire

 Broadway

-Known as “the Jewel of the Cotswolds,” Broadway was once a popular coach stop for travellers going between Wales and London.
-This idyllic village has retained its original charm and still has many historic buildings in its long High Street.
+Known as ‘the Jewel of the Cotswolds,’ Broadway was once a popular coach stop for travellers going between Wales and London.
+This picturesque village has preserved its timeless charm, with a long High Street lined with historic buildings, charming stone cottages, and independent shops.
+It really feels like you are stepping back in time!

 Broadway Tower

-One of the best things to do in Broadway is walk up to the iconic folly, Broadway Tower.
-The tower is set within 200-acres of parkland and is the second highest point in the Cotswolds.
-It offers the perfect viewpoint for admiring the surrounding countryside.
+One of the best things to do in Broadway is to hike up to the iconic Broadway Tower, a must-visit landmark in the Cotswolds.
+Set within 200 acres of scenic parkland, this historic folly stands as the second-highest point in the Cotswolds and provides the perfect viewpoint for panoramic views of the surrounding countryside.

-You can go up and back, but we took a longer walk via 11th century St Eadburgha’s Church.
+You can take a direct route up to Broadway Tower, but we opted for a longer, circular route, that passes the 11th-century St. Eadburgha’s Church.
 Click here to find out more about our circular walk to Broadway Tower.

 Snowshill